 Biodynamics has a long history (since 1941) as one of the preeminent publications on biodynamic farming and gardening in the world.
-A benefit of membership in the Biodynamic Association, each issue provides a thoughtful collection of articles centered on a theme such as spirit of place, farming and health, composting, or pollinators.
+A benefit of membership in the Biodynamic Association, each issue provides a thoughtful and diverse collection of news, information, and stories.

 Online access for the most recent two years, plus supplementary materials, is available to BDA members.
 Join our vibrant community of biodynamic farmers and gardeners and enjoy immediate access.